-Samsung Note 9 3D renders leaked, reveal rear fingerprint scanner, Infinity display
+Samsung Note 9 3D renders reveal rear fingerprint scanner, Infinity display

 Also Read: Samsung Galaxy Note 9 may come with 8GB RAM, 512GB storage: Report

-A Bloomberg report claims that Samsung is gearing up to host its ‘Unpacked’ event in new York on August 9, where it will unveil its next Galaxy Note smartphone (likely to be called Note 9) with an upgraded camera.
+A Bloomberg report claims that Samsung is gearing up to host its ‘Unpacked’ event in New York on August 9, where it will unveil its next Galaxy Note smartphone (likely to be called Note 9) with an upgraded camera.
 The Note 9 will also include an upgraded Qualcomm processor for some markets.
 The report adds that Samsung’s ‘Unpacked’ event is being held about two weeks earlier this year than a similar occasion last year.
 While the South Korean giant aims to release the next-generation Note smartphone as early as end of August, the plans could still change.

 — Steve H. (@OnLeaks) June 6, 2018